ZielsLab/SAOB_Metaproteogenomics/workflows/methanothermobacter-pangenomics-anvio-workflow.md

 ### Quick exploration

 Specifically interested in where the formate dehydrogenases of bin4.2 fall since it's highly expressed after mcr.
-Had to have simple gene caller IDs so the `annoation-table.tsv` file for each bin produced from the `metapathways` python parser has the simple gene caller ID and the original locus tag.
+Had to have simple gene caller IDs so the `annotation-table.tsv` file for each bin produced from the `metapathways` python parser has the simple gene caller ID and the original locus tag.

 Loci of interest: `bin4_2_5_495`, `bin4_2_5_496`, and `bin4_2_5_497`.
-So `grep -A 5 'bin4_2_5_495' bin4_2-annotation-table.tsv` which starts at gene caller ID 1540 and goes through 1542, so `grep bin4_2 Methanothermobacter_Pan_gene_clusters_summary.txt | grep -A 5 -w '1540'`
+So `grep -A 5 'bin4_2_5_495' bin4_2-annotation-table.tsv` which starts at gene caller ID 1506 and goes through 1508, so `grep bin4_2 Methanothermobacter_Pan_gene_clusters_summary.txt | grep -A 5 -w '1506'`